ldsouza/ldsouza.github.io/_posts/2017-09-27-how-to-move-a-vm-to-a-different-virtual-network-in-azure.md

 featured: false
 comments: false
 title: How to move a VM to a different virtual network in Azure
+tags: 'Azure,Cloud'
+category:
+  - Azure
 ---

-We often encounter scenarios where we have to move development workloads to a production network.
+We often encounter scenarios where we have to move workloads to a different virtual network.
 In an on-premise environment, moving virtual machines to a different virtual network is a breeze, but it has not always been straightforward in Azure.

 One of the methods to moving a virtual machine in Azure, is deleting the existing VM, creating a new VM in the new network and then attaching the existing disks.